Benincasa-Dowker-Glaser causal set actions by quantum counting: Introduction

 Einstein's general theory of relativity, which describes gravity as a geometric property of spacetime, has proven to be one of the most successful physical theories for describing our universe at macroscopic scales \cite{clemence1947relativity,fomalont2009progress,abbott2016observation}.
 However, its incompatibility with our best theory of microscopic scales, quantum mechanics, is well known.
 It is therefore important to find a theory that is capable of describing scenarios where neither quantum nor relativistic effects may be ignored (such as near black holes or in the early universe).
 The theory of \emph{causal sets} originally proposed by \textcite{bombelli1987space}, which considers the causal order of spacetime to be discrete and fundamental, is a candidate theory of quantum gravity on which such a description could possibly be built.
 One of the most striking phenomenological aspects of causal sets was the correct prediction by \textcite{sorkin1990spacetime,sorkin1997forks} of the order of magnitude of the cosmological constant, which was later experimentally observed.

 In general, an action has dual use---giving rise to the behavior of a system and as a means to quantize a theory by a path integral (sum over histories) approach.
-The (classical) equations of motion for a physical system can be obtained from an action principle: the path taken by a physical system through its state space can be explained as being a stationary value of the system's action functional.
+The (classical) equations of motion for a physical system can be obtained from an action principle: The path taken by a physical system through its state space can be explained as being a stationary value of the system's action functional.
 In general relativity, this role is played by the Einstein--Hilbert action.
 The celebrated Einstein field equations \cite{einstein1916grundlage} were formulated by David Hilbert using the principle of least action applied to this functional \cite{hilbert1915grundlagen}.
 In quantum mechanical theories, every possible path through state space contributes to the dynamics of the system.
 The amplitude of each path (or ``history'') has its phase determined by the action.
 The Einstein--Hilbert action is also used in approaches to quantize gravity \cite{hartle1983wave}.

 It is therefore natural to seek a discrete action on causal sets whose expectation converges to the Einstein--Hilbert action in the continuum limit.
-The main candidate for such a discrete action is the Benincasa--Dowker (BD) action \cite{benincasa2010scalar}, for which there is both analytical and numerical evidence that it converges in expectation up to some boundary terms \cite{benincasa2010scalar,surya2012evidence,benincasa2013action,dowker2021boundary,dowker2013causal}.
+The main candidate for such a discrete action is the Benincasa--Dowker--Glaser (BDG) action \cite{benincasa2010scalar}, for which there is both analytical and numerical evidence that it converges in expectation up to some boundary terms \cite{benincasa2010scalar,surya2012evidence,benincasa2013action,dowker2021boundary,dowker2013causal}.
 Causal sets are the only mathematical structures that are discrete and Lorentz invariant \cite{dowker2004quantum,dowker2021recovering}.
-Therefore, the BD action can be of phenomenological use for any fundamental theory that at some scale appears to be discrete and Lorentz invariant.
-Similarly to the path integral (sum over histories) formulation of quantum mechanics, causal set actions can be used to construct discrete quantum dynamics by acting as weights in sums over the sample space of causal sets in a ``sum over causal sets'' approach.
+Therefore, the BDG action can be of phenomenological use for any fundamental theory that at some scale appears to satisfy these properties.
+Like the path integral (sum over histories) formulation of quantum mechanics, causal set actions can be used to construct discrete quantum dynamics by acting as weights in sums over the sample space of causal sets in a ``sum over causal sets'' approach.
 The development of the correct dynamics for causal sets is ongoing \cite{loomis2017suppression}.